Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 3. Defeat the enemies in there and talk to the Clown.
 Then get out of the manhole through the grapple point.

 4. Go to the entrance of Halloween Town, right in front of the fountain, and defeat the enemies that'll appear (their number is actually randomized).
 Then interact with the gate.

+### Chapter 3

+1. Go past all the enemies and reach the big dead tree by following the way to the left and talk to Hanging Tree.
+You COULD waste a bit of time getting to the golden pumpkin if you want.

+2. Then go back to where you entered this area to initiate a fight with Lock.
+Defeat all the enemies, then interact with the dog house of Zero, next to the entrance to Halloween Town.

+3. Find the the Hanging Tree's skeletons throughout the area.
+The first one is in an enclosed area behind the three.
+Three are in the next section of the Old Graveyard: one is right next to the entrance of this area hanging on branch next to the bridge; The second one is south of the Burial Chamber; The third one is a bit before the Burial Chamber, in a tiny area reachable with a grappling point.
+Then go back to the first area of the Old Graveyard and climb the dead tree to get to the last skeleton.
+After saving the last skeleton talk to the Hanging Tree to finish the chapter.

+### Chapter 4